zizoh/Sandwich-Club/README.md

 Design the layout for the detail activity so the different elements display in a sensible way.
-Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that you designed.
+Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that I designed.